 A brand new development is PACE (Parent and Carer Events).
 These events provide access to a number of relevant organisations that provide advice and information.
-The events run 12 different 45 minute workshops delivering on what to look for, top tips and signposting where to go for support, on a range of issues from managing anxiety, challenging behaviour, Autism, gender identity to talking to your child about sex and relationships or substance use.
+The events run 12 different 45 signposting where to go for support, on a range of issues from managing anxiety, challenging behaviour, Autism, gender identity to talking to your child about sex and relationships or substance use.